 Who will care for your children if something should happen to you?
 Generally, the answer is your child’s other parent.
 But who will raise your children if something happens to both of you?
 Many couples fear a family feud over custody of their children should they become orphaned.
 Your brothers, sisters, parents, or grandparents could all be fighting for custody.
-In some cases, parents also fear that someone will be chosen who does not share their philosophies or beliefs about child rearing.
-The nomination of a guardian can alleviate these concerns.
+Others are concerned their children may be raised by someone who does not share the same values as the parents.
+Appointing a guardian can alleviate these concerns.
+So how do you nominate a guardian?

 What is a Guardian?